A new garage door can be both aesthetically pleasing and practical, especially if it’s an electrically operated version.

 - Two key fobs

-- Button wired to inside of house
+- Button wired to the inside of the house

 - Removal and disposal of existing door and frame